Offsetdata/OD-Docs/general/what-is-offsetdata.md

 ### Introduction

-Offsetdata is a Software-as-a-Service (SaaS) that specializes in helping Web2 and Web3 companies and individuals securely store their data on the blockchain.
+Offsetdata is a Software-as-a-Service (SaaS) that specializes in verifiable data marketplace powered by blockchain that connects data buyers to sellers for easy monetisation.
 Our platform offers a seamless integration process, allowing users to submit data via API, Chrome extension, or NPM package.
 This documentation aims to provide an overview of Offsetdata's core features and functionality.

 ### How Offsetdata Works